 Gosforth Park Bat Boxes

 A range of different boxes have been placed up in trees around Gosforth Park.
-They are being monitored and all of the statistic analysed, so that we can learn more about which type of boxes bats prefer, or if particular species perfer a specific type of bat box.
-In addition to this the boxes face different aspects (north east south west); at certain times of year, it seems that bats prefer facing certain directions.
+They are being monitored and all of the statistics analysed, so that we can learn more about which type of boxes bats prefer, or if particular species perfer a specific type of bat box.
+In addition to this the boxes face different aspects (north, east, south, west); at certain times of year, it seems that bats may prefer facing certain directions.